Multi-Document Keyphrase Extraction: Dataset, Baselines and Review: Task Background

+\textbf{Works on \mdkpx.}~~ Redundancy is naturally a dominant characteristic to harness for consolidating information across a set of related documents. \citet{hammouda2005corephrase} ranked word-sequences, common to all documents, with lexical features, and evaluated resulting keyphrases against the search-query used for retrieving the set of web documents. \citet{bharti2017mdKeywordExt} also used term-frequency features, evaluating the keywords against the aggregated words in the source news articles' headlines. \citet{Qingsheng2007MDKWEx} designed cluster-based and MMR-based \citep{Carbonell1998MMR} algorithms an \citet{yangjie2008keyword} used TF-IDF and word-level features to score words.

+Another approach taken was merging keyphrase lists from individual documents in the document-set. \citet{berend2013sdkpxForMdkpx} classified candidate keyphrases using a maxent model with features of word surface-form and Wikipedia knowledge, and unified lists with an information gain metric.
+The final list of keyphrases was compared to a topic overview paragraph. \citet{bayatmakou2017queryBasedKpx} applied RAKE \citep{rose2010rake} per document and word similarity for merging.
+Evaluation was conducted with manual satisfaction ratings.
+Relatedly, \citet{wan2008collabrank} proposed a method for \textit{single}-document \kpx, that ranks a document's keyphrases with respect to similar ``collaborating'' documents.
+That paper also introduced the single-document \kpx~dataset that we build upon for \mdkpx~(\sect \ref{sec_dataset}).

+As apparent, the works addressing the task employ rather simplistic methods, and, notably, evaluate inconsistently and in a non-methodological manner.
+We advocate revisiting the \mdkpx~task with modern approaches, and with our dataset as a testing benchmark for comparability.
+While preparing \textit{training} data is left for future work, extracting keyphrases from a document set may be facilitated by semi-supervised techniques.
+In summarization, for example, \citet{mao2020rlmmr} used reinforcement learning against reference summaries, which can be borrowed for detecting keyphrases rather than summary sentences. \citet{lebanoff2018singleToMultiSumm} capitalized on the abundant \textit{single}-document summarization data and adapted it for the multi-document setting, as can be respectively applied in \kpx.
+Additionally, it is worth exploring how to leverage multi-document word representations \citep{caciularu2021cdlm} for the use of phrase salience detection.

+\textbf{Applications using \mdkpx.}~~ To alleviate the consumption of information from within document sets, there is a line of research developing interactive systems for knowledge exploration \citep{shapira2021qfse}.
+Many applications provide a form of a keyphrase list to highlight relevant sub-topics in the document set \citep[e.g.][]{leuski2003ineats,handler2017rookie,shapira2021qfse,hirsch2021ifacetsum}.
+Here too, keyphrases were extracted using redundancy-based methods, like TF-IDF, TextRank \citep{mihalcea2004textrank} or cross-document coreference resolution \citep{cattan2021cdcoref}.

-MDS aims to generate a passage that covers the main issues of the source document-set.
-Keyphrases naturally point to the central aspects, and can therefore assist in marking the important information for a summary.
+\textbf{\kpx~for multi-document summarization.}~~ Multi-document summarization (MDS) aims to generate a passage covering the salient issues of the source document-set.
+Keyphrases naturally point to central aspects, and can therefore assist in marking the information for a summary.
+Some works detected salient phrases in the document-set, e.g., with conventional term-frequency methods \citep{alshahrani2019mdsKeywordFusion}, by using single-document \kpx~algorithms on the concatenated documents \citep{nayeem2017kpexForMds}, or through query-similarity for query-focused summarization \citep{ma2008qfsWithKeywords}. \citet{hong2014MDwordImportance} assigned importance to documents' content words based on their appearance in reference summaries.
+ILP frameworks were also employed \citep{li2015bigramsForMDS,li2020unsupervised} for weighting phrases around which to summarize.
+While most of these methods, in consequence, produce keyphrases, their intention is generating summaries that are standardly evaluated against reference summaries.